godver3/cli_fuse/README.md

 2. The "original" path should be the actual path on your filesystem, while the "translated" path is the virtual path where you want the translated file to appear.
 3. You can use the list_translations endpoint to verify that your translations have been added or removed successfully.
 4. Remember that changes made through the API will be reflected in the mounted filesystem in real-time.
+5. The purge_all_translations endpoint will remove all translations from the system.
+Use this with caution, as it cannot be undone.

 For any issues or feature requests, please contact the system administrator or file an issue in the project's repository.